 It was Glark who first said ‘70s sci fi is all about hexagons.
 Duncan Jones’ film Moon is all about octagons.
-Almost every space, structure, aperture has chamfered corners for no apparent reason except it looks futuristic and matches the Omni magazine fonts of the wall stencils.
+Almost every space, structure, aperture has chamfered corners that quote Kubrick’s 2001: A Space Odyssey and match the Omni magazine fonts of the wall stencils.

 There are three spaces in Moon: First, the lunar landscape, which is entirely inhospitable.
 Second, the lunar work and living space, which is sterile and unheimlich despite its isolated patriarch’s armchair, hobby table and exercise equipment.
 Third, home and family on Earth, which is seen only through blurry black and white video links.
 The protagonist is trying to move from the second nested space to the third, but it’s entirely possible he is being gaslit and will never make it.
 Coffins have chamfered corners too.